qlu-lab/GV-paritioning-tmp/README.md

 ### Prepare following files

-1. Dosage files for sibling genotypes and parental genotypes

-The format follows PLINK dosage files, including columns of rs number, allele 1, allele 2, and dosages for each individual.
+1. Dosage files for sibling genotypes and parental genotypes\n The format follows PLINK dosage files, including columns of rs number, allele 1, allele 2, and dosages for each individual.
 Do not need to add column names.
 In our implementation, we are using a single dosage for each individual.
 Sibling dosages and parental dosages should be stacked into one dosage file.
 Chromosomes seperated dosage files are preferred.
 The file names of dosage files are in the form "chr{1...22}.dosage.gz".

 2. map files